aaronparker/aaronparker.github.io/_posts/2010-06-22-virtualising-apple-safari-5.md

 ### Creating a custom installation of Safari

-The default installation of Safari will install Apple Software Update so it&#8217;s important to prevent this from installing during sequencing so that the package is not automatically updated once deployed.
+The default installation of Safari will install Apple Software Update so it's important to prevent this from installing during sequencing so that the package is not automatically updated once deployed.
 [Bonjour](http://en.wikipedia.org/wiki/Apple_Bonjour) is also installed; however this is optional.

 There are a few ways to extract the Safari installer, but I find this process is simplest - [Download the Safari installer](http://www.apple.com/safari/download/) and execute it, but do not step through the installation.
 The setup files will be extracted to your Temp folder (%TEMP%), so grab a copy from there.
 The following files will be extracted: